giangdo/tmux-pomodoro/README.md

                             +>if (remain < -5min)
                                 -> status = excess

-+ "clear"  command: this command will delete everything in ~/.pomodoro file then kill running beeper process (this program, but started with "beep" commands)
++ "stop"  command: this command will delete everything in ~/.pomodoro file then kill running beeper process (this program, but started with "beep" commands)

-+ "reset"  command: this command will delete everything in ~/.pomodoro_done
++ "reset"  command: this command will delete everything in ~/.pomodoro_done then execute what "stop" command do
++ "cancel" command: this command will mark previous expired pomodoro as failure -> decrease current number of done pomodoro today by 1 then execute what "stop" command do

 ### TODO:
     - create a "play" command to relax after had finished 4 or 5 pomodoro timer